 She is a past member of the Australian Dietetics Council (ADC) and for many years served as convenor of the Dietitians Australia Nutrition Support Interest Group, setting up the ‘Nutrition Support for Beginners’ workshops and coordinating the development of the Enteral and Parenteral Nutrition manuals.

-During her career, Danielle has worked as a dietitian in tertiary and secondary acute care, as a food service dietitian, a community dietitian, a consultant in aged care and a private practitioner.
+During her career, Danielle has worked as a dietitian in tertiary and secondary acute care, as a food service dietitian, a community dietitian, a consultant in aged care and a private practitioner and more recently in academia.

 Kay Gibbons is Head of Nutrition Services at The Royal Children’s Hospital, Melbourne, and holds honorary appointments at the Murdoch Children’s Research Institute and several universities.